 A utility that decompresses mysqlpump output that was created using LZ4 compression.
 See Section 4.8.1, “lz4_decompress — Decompress mysqlpump LZ4-Compressed Output”.

 A utility that displays the meaning of system or MySQL error codes.
-See Section 4.8.2, “perror — Explain Error Codes”.
+See Section 4.8.2, “perror — Display MySQL Error Message Information”.

 Oracle Corporation also provides the MySQL Workbench GUI tool, which is used to administer MySQL servers and databases, to create, execute, and evaluate queries, and to migrate schemas and data from other relational database management systems for use with MySQL.
 Additional GUI tools include MySQL Notifier and MySQL for Excel.